Demystifying Cropin Sage, the Gen AI powered agri-intelligence platform

 Managing vast volumes of structured and unstructured data is crucial for informed decision-making in the ever-evolving agricultural landscape.
 Cropin handles extensive agricultural and related datasets generated by Cropin AI Labs, deploying advanced data science models.
 These datasets, sourced from multiple open sources and global repositories, are structured and housed in Cloud SQL databases to facilitate effective management and utilization.
 A key technique employed for structuring this data is gridification.

-Understanding Gridification
+Understanding gridification

 Gridification is the process of converting large volumes of data into a grid format.
 This method classifies data into smaller, manageable grids based on specific geographical locations or other relevant parameters.
 Doing so allows us to systematically organize and analyze data with greater precision and efficiency.